stuartjwright/fantasy-football-app/api/README.md

 ## Source Code

 The source code can be found in the **src** directory, and the vast majority of it within the **resources** subdirectory.
-Within the **resources** directory, there are further entities for each top-level entity stored in the database:
+Within the **resources** directory, there are further directories for each top-level entity stored in the database:

  * **user**
  * **player**